 Men with relapsed or advanced prostate cancer tend to live much longer than men with other types of cancer.
 First, PSA testing detects cancer relapse at a much earlier stage compared to other cancers.
 Second, prostate cancer usually spares critical organs like the brain, the liver or lungs.
-And third is the availability of so many effective types of treatment: Standard hormonal treatment with Lupron and Casodex, for example, can induce ten-year remissions on average.
-And amazingly, the FDA has recently approved five new treatments—Provenge, Xtandi, Zytiga, Xofigo, Xgeva and Jevtana.
+And third, the availability of so many effective types of treatment: Standard hormonal treatment with Lupron and Casodex, for example, can induce ten-year remissions on average.
+Amazingly, the FDA recently approved five new treatments—Provenge, Xtandi, Zytiga, Xofigo, Xgeva, and Jevtana.

 Injectable medications such as Xgeva or Zometa are routinely recommended when bone metastases are present.
 These medications have three potential benefits: They inhibit cancer growth in the bones; they reduce bone pain; and they help counteract osteoporosis.